.webp)

-Yet taken as a single data point, it can be hard to distinguish between how much of that is made up of genuine growth - i.e. buying more tools and paying for more users - versus SaaS price rises.
+However it can be hard to distinguish between how much of that is genuine growth - i.e. buying more tools and paying for more users - versus artificial expansion, such as SaaS vendors raising their prices.

-This research examines how SaaS spend is changing, with particular regard to inflation and rising prices.
+This research examines how - and why - SaaS spend is changing, with particular regard to inflation and rising prices.

 SaaS spend is surging - by every measure